-By meeting this standard, homeowners are awarded with significantly reduced operating costs, a quiet and more comfortable living atmosphere, health benefits of high indoor air quality, and the satisfaction of making a significant contribution to the reduction of carbon emissions.
+By meeting this energy efficiency standard, homeowners are awarded with significantly reduced operating costs, a quiet and more comfortable living space, health benefits including high indoor air quality, and the satisfaction of making a significant contribution to the reduction of carbon emissions.

-When the home is in the design process, an energy model is used to optimize your home’s specifications and confirm that the new house or energy retrofit will achieve Net Zero Energy (or Near Net Zero Energy) with the most responsible use of financial and material resources.
+During our design process, an energy model is used to optimize your home’s specifications and confirm that the new house or energy retrofit will achieve Net Zero Energy (or Near Net Zero Energy) with the most responsible use of financial and material resources.

-- Developed by BASF, the HP+ Wall is engineered for strength, durability, and efficiency and is a solid option to consider when building a Net Zero Energy home.
+Developed by BASF, the HP+ Wall is engineered for strength, durability, and efficiency and is a solid option to consider when building a Net Zero Energy home.
 Effective R-values (how well a type of insulation can keep heat from leaving or entering your home) can range between R-25 to R-50 depending on Neopor thickness and type of cavity insulation.

 - A combination of Neopor exterior rigid insulation, Wall-Tite spray foam, and batt insulation to provide maximum insulation levels.

-- Rigid insulation is fully sealed with Masterseal NP1 caulking and flexible air barrier tapes and is placed on exterior to prevent thermal bridging through wall studs.
+- Fully sealed rigid insulation with Masterseal NP1 caulking and flexible air barrier tapes.
+This is placed on the exterior to prevent thermal bridging through wall studs.

 - Spray foam insulation is installed on the interior face of Neopor, adding thermal performance, air tightness, structural rigidity, and vapour permeance protection.

-Double-stud framing is when two walls are separated to eliminate thermal bridging and provide a deep cavity for high-insulation levels which is a requirement in Net Zero Energy homes.
+Double-stud framing is when two walls are separated to eliminate thermal bridging and provide a deep cavity for high-insulation levels, a requirement in Net Zero Energy homes.

-Depending on the results of the Net Zero Energy modelling sometimes an additional layer of interior insulation on the foundation may be required to reach the desired amount of insulation.
-One method is to add 4” thick layer of expanded polystyrene.
-A framed wall with batt insulation inside the ICF foundation is another method.
-These result in a foundation with a NET R-40 insulation value which contribute to the overall performance of the Net Zero Energy home.
+Depending on the results of the Net Zero Energy modelling, an additional layer of interior insulation on the foundation may be required to reach the desired amount of insulation.
+This could be done by adding a 4” thick layer of expanded polystyrene, installing a framed wall with batt insulation inside the ICF foundation.
+Both options result in a foundation with a NET R-40 insulation value, contributing to the overall performance of the Net Zero Energy house.

 Solar-electric systems use photovoltaic (PV) modules to generate electricity.
 The arrays can be grid-tied, meaning that the home will provide energy to the electrical grid during the day, while drawing from the electrical grid during the evenings or when the home needs more energy than can be generated.